 A man in the UK has contracted the “worst-ever” case of super-gonorrhea.
 This is the first instance the infection could not be cured with standard antibiotics, according to British public health officials.
 The man, who remains unidentified, contracted the superbug after a sexual encounter with a woman in South East Asia late last year.
 The man developed symptoms about a month later, and sought treatment … Continue reading “Super-gonorrhea” Untreatable with First-line Antibiotics

-If a doctor has prescribed you generic medication, don’t worry: generic drugs are very common.
-Eighty percent of prescription drugs dispensed in the United States are generics.
+If a doctor has prescribed you generic medication, you’re not alone: generic drugs are very common.
+Ninety percent of prescription drugs dispensed in the United States are generics.
 Most physicians prescribe generic medication because they are proven to be as effective as brand name medication and much cheaper.
-In 2008, generic medication accounted for 69% of all drugs dispensed in the U.S., but only 16% of … Continue reading Are Generics as Effective as Brand Name Drugs?
+In 2014, generic medication accounted for 88% of all drugs dispensed in the U.S., but only 28% … Continue reading Are Generics as Effective as Brand Name Drugs?

 When compared to other animal newborns, human infants are born underdeveloped.
 Human babies cannot walk, feed themselves, or support their own heads.
 Infants also lack another survival skill: the ability to shiver as a means of thermoregulation.
 Thermoregulation allows humans to maintain a stable internal body temperature.
 Healthy human adults have internal body temperatures between 97°F (36.1°C) and 99°F (37.2°C).
 If a human’s body temperature … Continue reading Why don’t Babies Shiver?